 Public displays of relief and happiness, love, and forgiveness.
 We also learn that the hero has evolved.

-Want these storytelling elements applied to an actual story?
-Here: Storytelling for Jedi Masters
+Updated: Want to see these storytelling elements applied to an actual story?
+Check out Storytelling for Jedi Masters!